 The first public toilets erected in 1967 in The Basin were the result of pressure from The Basin Progress Association.
-The toilets were on land purchased by the Council from the Salvation Army.
+The toilets were erected on land purchased by the Shire of Knox from the Salvation Army for \$1,800 as shown in instrument number C721706.